 Foreword by Larry Hryb, Xbox LIVE's "Major Nelson"

-Robert Denton Bryant is Director of the Video Game Development program at St. Edward's University in Austin, Texas.
+Robert Denton Bryant is Director of the Video Game Development and Animation programs at St. Edward's University in Austin, Texas.
 He has worked in Hollywood in marketing and production, and in video games as both a publisher and a developer.
-He has been Executive Producer on dozens of games on platforms ranging from CD-ROMs to the iPad, including the best-selling World Championship Poker and Pinball Hall of Fame console game franchises.
+He has been Executive Producer on dozens of games on platforms ranging from CD-ROMs to iOS, including the best-selling World Championship Poker and Pinball Hall of Fame console game franchises.
 He is the co-author (with Charles P. Schultz) of Game Testing All-In-One.
-He has guest lectured about game writing at universities in both the US and Europe, and has taught in the Writers’ Program at UCLA Extension as well as in the Game Art & Design program at Woodbury University.
+He has guest lectured about game writing at universities in both the US and Europe, and has taught in the Writers’ Program at UCLA Extension and the Game Art & Design program at Woodbury University.
 You can follow him on Twitter @thumbcandy.

 Keith Giglio has worked as a screenwriter and producer on such feature and television movies as Joshua, Noah, Return to Halloweentown, Walt Disney’s Tarzan, Pizza My Heart, A Cinderella Story and Another Cinderella Story.
 He has written for Paramount Pictures, The Walt Disney Company, Universal Studios, Warner Bros.
 Pictures, Spyglass Entertainment, Walden Media, Tokyopop and Platinum Studios.
 His book Writing the Comedy Blockbuster was published in 2012.
 He also loves video games and has worked as a narrative designer for the in-house game development studio of a major toy company.
 Keith currently teaches screenwriting and video game writing at the Newhouse School at Syracuse University.
 You can follow him on Twitter @keithgiglio.